DataDog/datadog-agent/docs/dev/agent_dev_env.md

 and/or Python3, you will need development files for all versions you want to support.

-If you're on OSX/macOS, installing Python 2.7 and/or 3.8 with [Homebrew](https://brew.sh) will
+If you're on OSX/macOS, installing Python 2.7 and/or 3.8 with [Homebrew](https://brew.sh)
-bring along all the development files needed:
+brings along all the development files needed:
 ```
 brew install python@2
 brew install python@3